-• Illegal Drug Use
+Illegal Drug Use

-o Shall include all training on the effects and consequences of prohibited drug use on personal health, safety, and the work environment, and on the signs and symptoms that may indicate prohibited drug use.
-This shall be done upon hire.
+- Shall include all training on the effects and consequences of prohibited drug use on personal health, safety, and the work environment, and on the signs and symptoms that may indicate prohibited drug use. - o This shall be done upon hire.
 (Required under 49 CFR 655.14)

-General
+· General

-- o All new hires must have all of the training completed as soon as possible, but no later than ninety (90) days of hire.
-New hires must complete Defensive Driving and ADA training prior to starting revenue service. - o Refresher training must be done annually. - o All of the training materials must be on file for review by the NCDOT/PTD.
-Materials shall include but not be limited to course outline (may be included in instructor's manual), instructor's manual, sample student manual (if one is used), handouts and copy of Power Point slides if used in lieu of instructor's manual. - o Records of training performed (for each individual trained) must be kept on file for a minimum of five (5) years.
-Records shall include proof of attendance (roster or certificate of completion, if provided), date of the course, and type of instruction delivery (instructor led, self-instruction, etc.), name and certification (if applicable) of instructor - o The system must make a periodic, but no less than annual evaluation of each driver's performance of the techniques, skills or knowledge required under each of the categories and provide refresher or remedial training as needed, in addition to the scheduled training.
+- All new hires must complete all of the minimum training requirements before operating a transit vehicle unsupervised in revenue service. - Reflective vest will be worn by drivers when performing job functions. - Drivers that are not meeting proficiency, expert performance level, must be given remedial training until they are proficient. - Refresher (annual) training must be completed annually (within 1-year of last training date). - All of the training materials and documentation must be on file for review by the NCDOT/PTD.
+Materials shall include but not be limited to course outline (may be included in instructor's manual), instructor's manual, sample student manual (if one is used), handouts and copy of Power Point slides if used in lieu of instructor's manual. - Records of qualifications and training performed (for each individual trained) must be kept on file for a minimum of five (5) years.
+Records shall include proof of attendance (roster or certificate of completion, if provided), date of the course, and type of instruction delivery (instructor led, selfinstruction, etc.), name and certification (if applicable) of instructor.